-The College's Board of Trustees has approved the development of a Physician Assistant (PA) Master's Program.
-The development plan is to be ready to accept students in 2016 pending accreditation processes and approvals.
-St. Scholastica will seek provisional accreditation through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-In the event that ARC-PA does not award provisional accreditation, students will not be accepted into the program for a 2016 start.
+The College plans to accept students into a Physician Assistant (PA) master's program in 2017 pending accreditation processes and approvals.
+St. Scholastica is seeking provisional accreditation through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+In the event that ARC-PA does not award provisional accreditation, students will not be accepted into the program for a 2017 start.

 St. Scholastica has a well-regarded portfolio of professional-level health education programs, including Athletic Training, Exercise Physiology, Health Informatics Information Management, Occupational Therapy, Physical Therapy, and Social Work.
 The College's School of Nursing offers one of the state's largest nursing programs, including bachelor's to doctoral degrees.
 A Physician Assistant program builds on our strengths in these areas.

 A Physician Assistant program also advances the College's commitment to the healthcare needs of rural areas in Minnesota and neighboring states.
 As healthcare costs continue to rise, the demand for non-physician healthcare providers increases as well.
 This program allows us to meet the growing need for Physician Assistants.